-Sexual health is the overall emotional, psychological, and physical condition of an individual with regards to his or her sexuality.
+Sexual health is the overall emotional, psychological, and physical condition of an individual with regard to his or her sexuality.
 It is, therefore, someone’s concern regardless of age, ethnicity, or religion.
 Sexual health can include arousal, pleasure as well as any sexual infections or diseases that may occure.
 Moreover, indulging in any fetish such as BDSM, sex toys (for instance, sex dolls for men, vibrators, and dildos), role play, etc., could also be something that people may have to consider.

-It is also for this reason why sexual health clinics are open to all patients who approach them.
+It is also for this reason that sexual health clinics are open to all patients who approach them.
 These clinics offer a range of services that pertain to sexual health.
 In most cases, professionals who work in the clinic should not, in any case, ask for your personal information.

 However, there are some services where a patient needs to answer specific questions which are necessary so that the doctor can provide you with an accurate diagnosis or solution.
 In a situation such as erectile dysfunction, you may have to provide complete information about your lifestyle, bad habits such as smoking and alcohol consumption, sexual life, libido, arousal, and more.
 You might be asked about masturbation or suggested to try it while watching videos on XXX Tube 1 or using sex toys to see how long you can stay hard or last.
 These observations can help a sexual health professional to understand the condition and recommend the appropriate treatment.
 As for the people who feel uncomfortable discussing their sexual issues, you can rest assured that the doctor will treat all the details you give them with the utmost confidentiality.